-- During disassembly and reassembly of the valve unit set the valve head in the OPEN position before it is pushed in or pulled out of the valve body.
-Omitting to do so may result in damaging the membrane and it will complicate the mounting of the clamp as you will work against the spring force. - Don't clean the valve head in an ultrasonic bath or by dipping it into a degreasing liquid, as it will impeade proper functioning of the screw action.
-When in doubt, contact your local KEOFITT dealer.
+- When replacing the membrane, set the valve head in the OPEN position before it is unscrewed and pulled out of the valve body.
+Omitting to do so may result in twisting and cutting of the membrane. - Don't clean the valve head in an ultrasonic bath or by immersing it in a degreasing liquid, as it will impede the proper functioning of the screw action.
+When in doubt, contact your local Keofitt dealer

-14. INSTRUCTIONS ON REPLACING PTFE MEMBRANE
+14. INSTRUCTIONS ON REPLACING THE MEMBRANE

-To remove old membrane from valve head:
+To remove an old membrane from the valve head: